Black Cumin Oil Speeds Weight Loss and Is a Natural Remedy for Thinning Hair

 There are many uses for black cumin oil, including as an ingredient in curries, salad dressings, and smoothies.
 It has an bitter, peppery taste, that has been compared to burned onion, sesame, and poppy seeds that fall off an everything bagel.
 (That sounds delicious to us!)
 You only need one to three tablespoons per day, so think of it more as an aromatic oil, not a cooking oil.

 Applying black cumin oil topically is also popular.
 One common method is to use black cumin oil for hair regrowth treatments.
 Black cumin oil has antibacterial and anti-inflammatory properties that maintain scalp health by soothing irritating skin conditions like eczema and dandruff.
 It also contains the antihistamines nigellone and thymoquinone.
 People suffering from androgenic alopecia (male or female pattern baldness) or alopecia areata (patchy hair loss) often take antihistamines to regrow their thinning hair.
 Massaging black cumin oil into the scalp is a simple way to absorb those same antihistamines without having to be prescribed medication.

 Black cumin oil is also available in capsule form for those who aren’t cooking with it or applying it topically.
-You can purchase it online ($12.83 for 120 gel capsules, Amazon) or at a specialty store.
+You can purchase it online (Buy on Amazon, $14.93) or at a specialty store.